vaishnavipaithane/bellabeat-data-analysis-case-study/README.md

 ## Ask

-Sršen asks you to analyze smart device usage data to gain insight into how consumers use non-Bellabeat smart devices.
+Sršen asks you to analyze smart device usage data to understand how consumers use non-Bellabeat smart devices.
 She then wants you to select one Bellabeat product to apply these insights to in your presentation.

 These questions will guide your analysis:
 1. What are some trends in smart device usage?